 As your child gets older:

-- Encourage him or her to take an increasingly active role in diabetes management
+- Encourage your child to take an increasingly active role in diabetes management

 - Stress the importance of lifelong diabetes care

-- Teach your child how to test his or her blood sugar and inject insulin if needed
+- Teach your child how to test blood sugar levels and to take medication and inject insulin if needed

-- Help your child make wise food choices
+- Help your child make healthy food choices

-- Foster a relationship between your child and his or her diabetes treatment team
+- Foster a relationship between your child and the diabetes treatment team

 School and diabetes